engineergrowth/DEHub/08_pipeline_challenges/02_stream_fraud_transactions/README.md

 # ⚡ **Kafka Fraud Detection Pipeline Challenge**

-**Problem**: In today's digital economy, real-time transactions are ubiquitous.
-However, identifying and responding to suspicious or fraudulent activity in real time is critical for preventing financial losses and maintaining trust.
+**Problem**: In today’s fast-paced digital world, real-time transactions are everywhere.
+Detecting and addressing suspicious or fraudulent activity as it happens is crucial to prevent financial losses and build customer trust.

 **Goal**: Use Kafka to:
 - Simulate real-time transaction data.